WebSocket

 Service Call Example

-The code below can be used in the endpoint's PUT method service (service
+The code below can be used in the endpoint's PUT method service (service).
+Note that _ws.sessionId() is

 being used to obtain the client's connection session ID.
 If the session identifier